Israel’s ‘anti-Zionists’ brave police beatings, smears to demand end to war

 “The police pushed all of us [out] violently in just two minutes,” Roee, 28, told Al Jazeera at a cafe in West Jerusalem.

-Weeks later, Roee and his friend, Noa, who also did not want her full name to be revealed, attended another silent demonstration outside a police station in Nazareth, a mostly Palestinian city in Israel.
-They put tape over their mouths to denounce the sweeping arrests of Palestinian figures who had also called for an end to the war on Gaza.
+Weeks later, Roee and his friend, Noa, who also did not want her full name to be revealed, attended another silent demonstration outside a police station in Jerusalem.
+They put tape over their mouths to denounce the sweeping arrests of Palestinian citizens of Israel who had also called for an end to the war on Gaza.

 But again, police chased down the Israeli protesters and beat them with batons.